rtgdk/Signing-Portal/README.md

 # Signing-Portal
-To stop all fake signing
+To stop all fake signings.

 #My Apogee Project